wearefuturegov/tell-us-who-you-employ/README.md

 Locally, you can use a `.env` file in the project root.

+If you're using it with Outpost, you can get these from `/oauth/applications` while logged in as an administrator.

+The redirect URI ends in `.../auth/outpost/callback`.

 ## Running it on the web

 Suitable for Heroku and other 12-factor compliant hosting.